annuvrat/veda-ai/README.md

 Rather than asking clients to poll `GET /assignments/:id` every second — which would recreate connection pressure on the API — the worker emits granular Socket.IO events directly to the client's private room as generation progresses.
 The client sees logs, sections, and individual questions appear in real time without issuing a single additional HTTP request.

-### 4. Blazing Fast Text-Only Generation
+**Blazing Fast Text-Only Generation**

-When generating assignments **without images** (pure text instructions only), the pipeline bypasses Gemini entirely and moves directly to Groq structured generation.
-In this fast path, complete papers stream back to the client in **1–2 seconds** — no perceptible delay.
+When generating assignments without images (pure text instructions only), the pipeline bypasses Gemini entirely and moves directly to Groq structured generation.
+In this fast path, complete papers stream back to the client in 1–2 seconds — no perceptible delay.
 ---

 ### Trade-offs Acknowledged
+---

 This architecture adds operational components — Redis and a worker process — that a simple synchronous API would not need.
 That is a deliberate trade.
 The complexity lives in infrastructure, not in application logic, and it buys: